 Currently GBS presents five subscription concerts per season, but this is only the most visible sign of our presence in the Greater Bridgeport community.
 An essential part of our mission is EDUCATION.
 Music has the power to teach -- not just children, but everyone.
 GBS takes this responsibility very seriously.
 Among our current educational activities are:

 School visits.
 GBS visits area schools, with a particular focus on underserved areas, or schools with fledgling music programs.
-Thus far this season, GBS has visited High Horizons Magnet School, Roosevelt School, and Read Middle School (all in Bridgeport).
+In the 2016-17 season, GBS visited High Horizons Magnet School, Roosevelt School, Read Middle School, Black Rock School, Park City Magnet School, Wilbur Cross School, and Bassick High School (all in Bridgeport).
 In 2016, GBS visited Bridge Academy and Central High School, High Horizons School, Multi-Cultural Magnet School, Roosevelt School, Read School, Bryant School, Park City Magnet School, and Marin School in Bridgeport, and Notre Dame High School in Fairfield.
 Eric Jacobsen, Concertmaster Debbie Wong and other GBS musicians performed for the students, and engaged them in conversation about the relevancy of symphonic music in their lives.

 Bringing in Young People.
 GBS regularly offers free or reduced-price concert tickets to students from elementary school through college.
 In 2014, GBS partnered with the Greater Bridgeport Youth Orchestras (GBYO) and The Klein Memorial Auditorium Foundation to present "Amahl and Peter: A Family Affair," a grand family-friendly concert which introduced the "young and the young at heart" to symphonic music.
 On December 17, GBS performed with GBYO, and on March 18 will host the Fairfield County Children's Choir at The Klein -- a great opportunity for young musicians to experience professional work first-hand.